magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-whitelist.md

 -  `name`—Name for the VCL snippet.
 For this example, `allowlist`.

 -  `priority`—Determines when the VCL snippet runs.
-The priority  is `5` to immediately run and check whether a Admin UI requests are coming from an allowed IP adderess.
+The priority  is `5` to immediately run and check whether a Magento Admin UI requests are coming from an allowed IP address.
 The snippet runs before any of the default Magento VCL snippets (`magentomodule_*`) assigned a priority of 50.

 -  `type`—Specifies Specifies a location to insert the snippet in the versioned VCL code.
 This VCL is a `recv` snippet type which adds the snippet code to the `vcl_recv` subroutine below the default Fastly VCL code and above any objects.

 -  `content`—The snippet of VCL code to run.
-In this example, the code filters requests to the Admin UI and allows access if the client IP address matches an address in the `allowlist` ACL.
+In this example, the code filters requests to the Magento Admin UI and allows access if the client IP address matches an address in the `allowlist` ACL.
 If the address doesn't match the request is blocked with a `403 Forbidden` error.

-   If the URL for your Magento Admin was changed, replace the sample value `/admin` with the URL for youre environment.
+   If the URL for your Magento Admin UI was changed, replace the sample value `/admin` with the URL for your environment.
 For example, `/company-admin`.

 In the code sample, the condition `!req.http.Fastly-FF` is important when using Origin Shielding.
 Do not remove or edit this code.

-Add the custom VCL snippet to your Fastly service configuration from the Admin UI (requires Fastly module 1.2.58 or later).
-If you cannot access the Admin UI, save the JSON code example in a file and upload it using the Fastly API.
+Add the custom VCL snippet to your Fastly service configuration from the Magento Admin UI (requires Fastly module 1.2.58 or later).
+If you cannot access the Magento Admin UI, save the JSON code example in a file and upload it using the Fastly API.
 See [Creating a VCL snippet using the Fastly API]({{ page.baseurl }}/cloud/cdn/cloud-vcl-custom-snippets.html(#manage-custom-vcl-snippets-using-the-api).

 ## Add the custom VCL snippet {#add-whitelist-vcl}

-Complete these steps to add the custom VCL snippet from the Magento Admin UI:
+{% include cloud/admin-ui-login-step.md %}

 1. Click **Stores** > **Settings** > **Configuration** > **Advanced** > **System**.